freenas/freenas-docs/userguide/storage.rst

 :numref:`Table %s <zfs_dataset_opts_tab>`
 summarizes the options available when creating a ZFS dataset.
-Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Some settings are only available in :guilabel:`Advanced Mode`.
+To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
-Most attributes, except for the "Dataset Name", "Case Sensitivity", and "Record Size", can be changed after dataset creation by highlighting the dataset name and clicking its "Edit Options" button in
-:menuselection:`Storage --> Volumes --> View Volumes`.
+Most attributes, except for the :guilabel:`Dataset Name`, :guilabel:`Case Sensitivity`, and :guilabel:`Record Size`, can be changed after dataset creation by highlighting the dataset name and clicking its :guilabel:`Edit Options` button in :menuselection:`Storage --> Volumes --> View Volumes`.

 .. _zfs_dataset_opts_tab:

-.. table:: **ZFS Dataset Options**
+.. table:: ZFS Dataset Options

    +--------------------------+---------------------+-----------------------------------------------------------------------------------------------------------+
    | **Setting**              | **Value**           | **Description**                                                                                           |